"Although Bowlby was primarily focused on understanding the

 both share discoveries with one another

-both play with one another's facial features and exhibit a mutual
+both play with one another's facial features and exhibit a

 fascination and preoccupation with one another